VermillionAzure/VermillionAzure.github.io/essays/bad-questions-do-exist.md

-Most software engineering errors and problems have very specific and exact conditions -- perhaps the user made a typo, or the user is missing a line from a configuration file, or the user is using the wrong version of a library.
+Most software engineering errors and problems have very specific and exact conditions -- perhaps the user made a typo, or the user is missing a line from a configuration file, or the user is using a wrong version of a library.
 Information is easy to get due to the low barrier of effort required when searching for it on the Internet.
 Questions that leave out critical diagnostic information/context or show a lack of effort trying to get the solution alone